Investing in Community (2019-present)

 Southfield Township

-• $959,752 for the construction of a new water main and facilitate lead service line removal in Beverly Hills
+• $959,752 for the construction of a new water main and to facilitate lead service line removal in Beverly Hills

 Westland